Google Search Console's New Generative AI Report: What It Shows (and What It Doesn't)

 That's the gap dedicated AI-visibility tools fill: tracking your brand across every major engine, showing which sources get cited instead of you, and turning that into a to-do list.
 The free Search Console report and a cross-engine tracker are complements, not substitutes:

-If you want to see the dedicated tools that cover the engines Search Console can't, we tested them in our best GEO tools for 2026 roundup.
-And for a free first look at whether AI engines mention your brand at all, our AI visibility checker gives you a baseline with no signup.
+If you want to see the dedicated tools that cover the engines Search Console can't, we compare them in our best GEO tools for 2026 roundup.
+And for a free first look at whether AI engines mention your brand at all, sample them by hand: ask each one your category questions and note whether your brand is named.
+Our guide to tracking brand mentions in ChatGPT walks through that manual baseline step by step.

 How to improve what shows up in the report